ISOBlue/isoblue-android/libISOBlue/README.md

 // If you just want all buffered messages, set this to zero Serializable messageId = message.getId();

-// Retrieve a pair of "buffered" scokets, one for each bus ISOBUSSocket[] bufSockets = idb.createBufferedISOBUSSockets(messageId);
+// Retrieve a pair of "buffered" sockets, one for each bus ISOBUSSocket[] bufSockets = idb.createBufferedISOBUSSockets(messageId);

 // Place the sockets into separate variables (for convenience)